ErpNetDocs/tech/modules/crm/sales/customers/external-access.md

 > [!NOTE]
 >
-> The screenshots taken for this article are from v24 and v26 of the platform.
+> The screenshots taken for this article are from v26 of the platform.